amehlhase316/memoranda/DeliverableX.md

     - info

-## 4: ToDo list for you, all of the below need to be checked
+## 4: Checklist for you to see if you are done
 - [ ] Filled out the complete form from above, all fields are filled and written in full sentences
+- [ ] Read the kickoff again to make sure you have all the details
 - [ ] User Stories that were not completed, were left in the Sprint and a copy created

 - [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
   - [ ] Team member 1
   - [ ] Team member 2
 - [ ] The original of this file was copied for the next Sprint (needed for all but last Sprint where you do not need to copy it anymore)
   - [ ] Basic information (part 1) for next Sprint was included (meaning Spring Planning is complete)
+  - [ ] All User Stories have acceptance tests
+  - [ ] User Stories in your new Sprint Backlog have initial tasks which are in New
   - [ ] You know how to proceed